|

 age.
 Children under 12 free"

 (AAA Southeastern Tour Book, 1947).
-As Humbert later remembers that
+When Humbert later remembers that

-they have been at the longest cave of the world, they will have visited
+they have been at the longest cave of the world, he is probably thinking

 04